Payroll Reconciliation

 What is Payroll Reconciliation?

-Checking payroll processing to make sure that employees are being paid accurately is done through payroll reconciliation.
-Payroll processing calls for a certain level of accuracy and reliability.
-It indicates to the payroll department that the ledger entries and the payments being sent out are accurate.
-The real compensation of the employees, as well as all withholdings from their paychecks, must be reflected in all of the company’s bookkeeping records.
+Payroll reconciliation checks payroll processing to ensure employees are being paid accurately.
+Accuracy and reliability are paramount in payroll processing.
+It verifies that the ledger entries and payments being sent out are correct, reflecting the actual compensation of employees and all withholdings from their paychecks in all of the company’s bookkeeping records.

 How to do Payroll Reconciliation?